 In order to operate commercial vehicles lawfully within the United States and Clarkdale AZ, an operator needs to attain a CDL (Commercial Driver’s License).
 The three classes of licenses that a person can qualify for are Class A, Class B and Class C. Since the subject of this article is how to pick a truck driving school, we will address Class A and B licenses.
 What differentiates each class of CDL is the type of vehicle that the driver can operate as well as the GVWR (Gross Vehicle Weight Rating) or GCWR (Gross Combination Weight Rating).
 Below are short explanations of the 2 classes.

 Class A CDL.
-A Class A CDL is required to drive any vehicle that has a GCWR of more than 26,000 lbs., including a towed vehicle of more than 10,000 lbs.
-Several of the vehicles that operators may be able to drive with Class A licenses are:
+A Class A Commercial Drivers License is required to drive any vehicle that has a GCWR of more than 26,000 lbs., including a towed vehicle of more than 10,000 lbs.
+A few of the vehicles that operators may be able to drive with Class A licenses are: